Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

-You cannot be sent to jail or arrested by an Associate Judge.
-An Associate Judge does not have the power to make an order for this.
+You are an Associate Judge.
+You do not have the power to order someone to be committal, attachment, or arrest.
 This rule has an exception, which is explained in section 23.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.